sfirke/janitor/cran-comments.md

 * OS X Sierra 10.12.6, R-release 3.4.4

 ### R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+0 errors | 0 warnings | 0 notes

 ### Downstream dependencies
 This update to janitor v1.0 involves breaking changes that affect some downstream packages.
-I advised all downstream package maintainers of these changes on February 21.
+I advised all downstream package maintainers of these changes on February 21, including providing code that would keep their packages compatible with all versions of janitor.

+I checked 4 reverse dependencies from CRAN.

+#### New problems
-These CRAN packages depending on janitor each had 1 warning:
+These CRAN packages depending on janitor each have 1 warning:

+* ballr: vignette fails due to change in janitor::clean_names, I proposed a fix to package maintainer
-* ballr, bomrang, fivethirtyeight:
+*

 # Submission